 Soak your feet in a water bath of strong black tea for 30 minutes if you have stinky feet.
 Similarly, for a soothing effect, apply a chilled teabag to inflammations.

-It Has the Potential to Relieve Stress
+It Has the Potential to Relieve Stress:

 The key ingredients are believed to be L-theanine and EGCG in black tea.
-These can either lift our mood on their own or in combination with caffeine.
+These can lift our mood on their own or in combination with caffeine.

-It has the potential to improve oral health
+It has the potential to improve oral health:

 Polyphenols in black tea include catechins, flavonoids, and tannins may have an antimicrobial effect and an inhibitory action on the bacterial and salivary enzymes.

-It has the potential to increase bone density
+It has the potential to increase bone density:

 Black tea is thought to help with bone density.
-Due to the specific flavonoids found in black tea, elderly women who are prone to fractures had a lower chance of fracture-related hospitalization when they drank it, according to a study.
+Due to the specific flavonoids found in black tea, elderly women prone to fractures had a lower chance of fracture-related hospitalization when they drank it, according to a study.

 Because of the phytochemicals included in this popular beverage, people had a decreased risk of arthritis.